 CoxHealth turns 100, celebrating a century of caring for the Ozarks with current and former employees, medical staff, volunteers and board members.
-The Centennial Spectacular celebration includes a time capsule dedication, a special awards presentation, a historic video, food, pictures and games.

 The Medical Arts building is renamed the Turner Center, thanks to a major gift from the Turner family.
 The Turner Center becomes CoxHealth’s newest single point-of-service building for women’s and children’s services.